Years running: 8 (since 2015)

 Through various excursions to museums and landmarks participants of the festival are given the opportunity to get acquainted with Armenian culture and history.
 They are invited to hike, explore and share bread with the hospitable people of Ujan.

-The festival also has a Non-competition program that includes retrospectives and screenings of notable films that are relevant to the festival’s theme.
+The festival also has a Out of Competition program that includes retrospectives and screenings of notable films that are relevant to the festival’s theme.

 The jury, operating on a democratic basis with equal votes for everyone, hands out awards in the following categories: